kubernetes/website/docs/concepts/workloads/controllers/replicaset.md

 between pods that it created or deleted and pods that another person or process created or deleted.
 This allows the ReplicaSet to be replaced without affecting the running pods.

-The `.spec.template.metadata.labels` must be equal to the `.spec.selector`, or it will be rejected by the API.
+The `.spec.template.metadata.labels` must match the `.spec.selector`, or it will be rejected by the API.

+In Kubernetes 1.8 or later, `.spec.selector` and `.metadata.labels` no longer default to `.spec.template.metadata.labels` if not set.
+So they must be set explicitly.
+Also note that `.spec.selector` is immutable after creation in Kubernetes 1.8 or later.

-Also you should not normally create any pods whose labels match this selector, either directly, with another ReplicaSet, or with another controller such as Job.
+Also you should not normally create any pods whose labels match this selector, either directly, with another ReplicaSet, or with another controller such as Deployment.
 If you do so, the ReplicaSet thinks that it created the other pods.
 Kubernetes does not stop you from doing this.

 If you do end up with multiple controllers that have overlapping selectors, you